alybun/macless-haystack-flipper/README.md

 docker network create mh-network
 ```

-3. Navigate to the project's "endpoint" directory and build the Docker image for the "macless-haystack-flipper" service:
+3. Navigate to the project's "endpoint" directory and build the Docker image for the "macless-haystack-flipper" service

 ```bash
 cd macless-haystack-flipper/endpoint
 docker build -t local/macless-haystack-flipper:latest .
 ```

-4. Navigate to the project's "web" directory and build the Docker image for the "macless-haystack-web" service:
+4. Navigate to the project's "web" directory and build the Docker image for the "macless-haystack-web" service

 ```bash
 cd macless-haystack-flipper/web
 docker build -t local/macless-haystack-web:latest .
 ```

-5. Create a working directory outside of the downloaded repo and make a file inside called "docker-compose.yml" with these contents:
+5. Create a working directory outside of the downloaded repo and make a file inside called "docker-compose.yml" with these contents

 ```docker-compose.yml
 version: '3'